compgenomr/book/05-supervisedLearning.md

 <p class="caption">(\#fig:readMethAge)Histogram of methylation values in the training set for age prediction.</p>
 </div>

 There are $~27000$ predictor variables.
 We can remove the ones that have low variation across samples.
 In this case, the methylation values are between $0$ and $1$.
-Rhe CpGs that have low variation are not likely to have any association with age, they could simply be technical variation of the experiment.
+The CpGs that have low variation are not likely to have any association with age; they could simply be technical variation of the experiment.
 We will remove CpGs that have less than 0.1 standard deviation.

 ```r
 ameth=ameth[,c(TRUE,matrixStats::colSds(as.matrix(ameth[,-1]))>0.1)]